WilliamC07/APCS-FinalProject/README.md

 Alternatively, you can compile and run the program yourself.
 All needed dependencies are needed.

 ## Commands to use
-Note: If a command is not valid (cell doesn't exist, command doesn't exist), nothing will happen.
+* Note: Start typing to enter a command and press enter to push the command.
+If a command is not valid (give letters for column index, command doesn't exist), nothing will happen.
+* Scrolling: Pressing the arrow keys will move the screen around.
+You can press the arrow keys while typing.
 > * `set <column> <row> <value>`
 > Sets the cell at the given column and row to be the value given.
 Note that if the cell has a value, it will be overridden without warning.
 > * `undo`